 The large elementary school occupies several outdoor facilities including 6 half-court basketball courts, a softball field, and a high school baseball field.
-A 1,200-seat gymnasium, multipurpose room, and classrooms are available for community use.
-The property also has approximately 20 acres of protected wetland and a 2-acre pond encircled by a footpath that are used by the school for nature study and by the local residents for fishing and walking.
-Wildlife is abundant in the area including waterfowl, reptiles, and amphibians.
+A 1,200-seat gymnasium, multi-purpose room, and classrooms are available for community use.
+The property also has approximately 20 acres of protected wetland and a 2-acre pond encircled by a foot path that are used by the school for nature study and by the local residents for fishing and walking.
+There is an abundance of wildlife in the area including waterfowl, reptiles, and amphibians.
 The property also connects to the LARA trail system.